qiime2/docs/source/tutorials/fmt-cdiff.rst

      --o-visualization taxonomy.qzv

 .. question::
     Recall that our ``rep-seqs.qzv`` visualization allows you to easily BLAST the sequence associated with each feature against the NCBI nt database.
 Using that visualization and the ``taxonomy.qzv`` visualization created here, compare the taxonomic assignments with the taxonomy of the best BLAST hit for a few features.
-How similar are the assignments?
-If they're dissimilar, at what *taxonomic level* do they begin to differ (e.g., species, genus, family, ...)?

 Next, we can view the taxonomic composition of our samples with interactive bar plots.
 Generate those plots with the following command and then open the visualization.